softleader/playbooks/README.md

 # playbooks
-A collection of Ansible playbooks
+A collection of Ansible playbooks for SoftLeader

 # Read more